 Each year, St. Lawrence awards tens of millions of dollars in financial aid.
 To learn about our merit scholarship programs and what you need to apply for special merit scholarships check out the many scholarships offered to our first-year applicants.

-Test scores (SAT-I, SAT Reasoning or ACT) is optional for domestic and US permanent residents.
-Students must indicate on the Common Application which scores, if any, they wish to have considered in the application process.
-For all students, the most important part of the application is the high school transcript, along with recommendations from your counselor and teachers.
-If you have a strong high school record, we welcome your application regardless of how high or low your test scores are.
+Test scores (SAT-I, SAT Reasoning or ACT) are optional for domestic and US permanent residents, regardless of whether you're applying Regular or Early Decision.
+Students must indicate on the Common Application which scores, if any, they wish to be considered in the application process.
+For all students, the most important part of the application is the high school transcript.
+We also look closely at your essay, your extracurricular activities, and recommendations from your guidance counselors and teachers.
+If you have a strong high school record, we welcome your application regardless of how you performed on your SAT or ACT.